Information on NIH-Owned or -Supported Chimpanzees

 In September 2021, the Panel completed its initial review of animals at the Keeling Center for Comparative Medicine and Research (KCCMR).
 The NIH veterinary panel agrees with the KCCMR assessment on 49 of the 51 chimpanzees and has determined these chimpanzees should live the remainder of their lives at KCCMR to ensure their safety and welfare.
 NIH agrees with this decision.

 In October-November 2021, the NIH Veterinary Panel engaged in further discussions with the KCCMR and Chimp Haven about the 2 animals in question.
 KCCMR provided additional medical and behavioral information to Chimp Haven and to the NIH Veterinary Panel.
-After extensive communications with the KCCMR staff and Chimp Haven staff, the Panel concurs with recommendations of both facilities to not relocate these 2 chimpanzees.
-KCCMR, Chimp Haven, and the NIH Veterinary Panel concur, and the 2 chimpanzees in question will remain at KCCMR.
+After extensive communications with the KCCMR staff and Chimp Haven staff, the Panel concurred with recommendations of both facilities to not relocate these 2 chimpanzees.

 There are 7 chimpanzees located at KCCMR that are not being moved at this time because they serve as behavioral support for another chimpanzee that is not being moved.
 If that paired chimpanzee dies, the other chimpanzee will be re-evaluated for potential transfer to Chimp Haven based on their age, health, behavior, social grouping, and environmental needs.